lgmorand/azure-devops-pipeline-decorators/content/pipeline-decorators.md

 - **id**: An ID to name your decorator.
 - **type**: Specifies that this contribution is a pipeline decorator.
 Must be the string **ms.azure-pipelines.pipeline-decorator**.
 - **targets**: Decorators can run before your job/specified task, after, or both.
 See the table below for available options.
 - **properties.template**: The YAML template which defines the steps for your pipeline decorator.
-It's a relative path from the root of your extension folder.
+It is a relative path from the root of your extension folder.
 - **properties.targettask** (Optional): The target task id used for ms.azure-pipelines-agent-job.pre-task-tasks or ms.azure-pipelines-agent-job.post-task-tasks targets.
 Must be GUID string like 89b8ac58-8cb7-4479-a362-1baaacc6c7ad

-The question we have to ask ourselves is "where do we want to inject our decorator" ?
+The question we have to ask ourselves is "where do we want to inject our decorator"?
 At the beginning, at the end of the pipeline?
 In release pipeline or only during build pipeline?

 | Target | Description |
 |---|---|